-West Country cider mussels
+West Country Cider Mussels

 When you have gone to the trouble of collecting your own mussels, you really want a recipe that brings out the best in them.
 This Anglicised take on moules marinières, which John pinched straight from The River Cottage Fish Book, is one of his favourites.